davegill/wrf-coop/README_tutorial.md

 docker   run   -it   --name   teachme   wrfwps   /bin/tcsh
 ```

 You are now in _CONTAINER LAND_.
-You are running an instance of the "wrfwps" container (we just built it above).
+You are running an instance (a container) based on the "wrfwps" image that we just built above.
 We could "run" the container externally, but we prefer that introductory students interact with the source code interactively from within the container.
 You have named your container instance "teachme".
 Your default shell is /bin/tcsh, which you could easily switch to /bin/bash from the docker command.

 When you do an `ls -ls` from within the container, you see something like:
 ```